isc-projects/stork/doc/dev/ci-images.rst

         Introduced in #1328 ticket to add the missing ``protoc`` dependency.

         - Added: protoc 24
-        - Update: NodeJS 20 and NPM 10
+        - Updated: NodeJS 20 and NPM 10

     - ``alpine.Dockerfile``:

-        Introduced in the #1353 ticket to provide new Alpine 3.18 image, which includes updated Go 1.22.2 package.
+        Introduced in the #1353 ticket to provide the new Alpine 3.18 image, which includes the updated Go 1.22.2 package.

         - Base: ``golang:1.22-alpine3.18``
-        - Frozen all dependency versions
+        - Froze all dependency versions
         - Updated to Ruby 3.2, Python 3.11, NPM 9.6, Make 4.4, Binutils-gold 2.40

     Other images were not changed.